Kami has a number of features that can be used to assist students and help meet the requirements of their individualized education program (IEP).

 Voice Comments are also a useful way for students to add notes to their work.
 If the student has any difficulty using the Voice Typing function to transcribe their voice into text, students can always use Voice Comments to record their voice directly.

-Students are able to have the content of a page read aloud* to them using the Text-to-Speech tool.
+Students are able to have the content of a page read to them using the Read Aloud tool.
 This can be a great way for students to follow the text in reading exercises.

 You can adjust the speech rate and volume so that the text is read at a comfortable pace for the student.